-Hannah trained and recently graduated from The Italia Conti Academy of Theatre Arts on the B.A.
-(Hons) Acting course.
-Her professional credits include: Mary, Lore, Amazon Studios & Valhalla Entertainment.
-Her credits while training include: Princess Katherine in Henry V (The Sam Wanamaker Festival, The Globe) Cissy Franks, Punk Rock, Desiree, and Pains of Youth.
-Hannah also played Dorothy in our 2018 production of The Wizard of Oz.
+Hannah trained and graduated from The Italia Conti Academy of Theatre Arts on the BA (Hons) Acting course in July 2018.
+Her professional credits include: Holy Land (Tour and Edinburgh Fringe 2019), The Reunion (NFTS short film), Dorothy, The Wizard of Oz (Brewhouse Theatre, Taunton), Lore (Amazon Studios & Valhalla Entertainment).
+Her credits while training include: Henry V (The Sam Wanamaker Festival, The Globe), Punk Rock (Italia Conti Academy), Pains of Youth.

 Phil trained at the Bristol Old Vic Theatre School.
 Some of his professional theatre credits includes King Norbert in Jack and the Beanstalk (Colchester Mercury), Dar in The Illness Should Attend (Bunker Theatre), Christmas Present in A Christmas Carol (Brewhouse Theatre), Armstrong in Sondheim’s Roadshow (Union Theatre), Mr Grimes in Fanny & Stella (Above The Stag), Widow Twankey in Aladdin (Newbury Corn Exchange), Alberich in The Ring Cycle Plays, Androcles and the Lion, and Treasure Island for London’s Free Theatre Season at the Scoop.
 Also The Searcher (Greenwich Theatre) and Piggy in The Lord of the Flies (RSC).
 Phil has also sporadically appeared on the Telly Box, Wireless and at the Flicks.
 Phil is delighted to be returning to Taunton for Christmas at the Brewhouse.